robfatland/nexus/data/api.md

 - I seem to be testing using localhost:7071 on my laptop that forwards to the VM
     - What port on the VM?
 Also 7071?
 How do I find this?
 What about the other port in VSCode?
+    - I do not believe so verify that port forwarding is used by VSCode itself
+- Because `id` and `Timestamp` are the same: One could be removed from the return value.
+    - This would visit the "remove item" function used blindly up to this point
+    - Likewise cleaning up the unnecessary extra digits
 - Not annotated yet: Start up and configure a VM on the Azure cloud as a base of operations
 - `pandas` Dataframe column zero: For sensors this is a Timestamp (not an integer)
     - It would be helpful to review the formalism per Jake